-The honor council corpus consists of student representatives from each of Oglethorpe's academic programs, faculty representatives and the associate provost, who serves as secretary.
-For students, the minimum qualifications for service include being in good standing with the University (see Sec.
-5.23.), no history of significant behavioral problems, no prior honor code liabilities or unresolved accusations, and a personal pledge that each such student will be available for his/her full term of service (as defined below).
+The honor council corpus consists of student representatives from each of Oglethorpe's academic programs, faculty representatives and a secretary, who is a tenured senior faculty member.
+For students, the minimum qualifications for service include academic good standing (see Sec.
+5.22.), financial and financial aid good standing (see Sec.
+4.7.), no history of significant behavioral problems, no prior honor code liabilities or unresolved accusations, and a personal pledge that each such student will be available for his/her full term of service (as defined below).
 (Back to ToC)